jbanday808/gophish-project/README.md

    - Navigate to the "Campaigns" tab.
    - Edit your campaigns and select the newly created sending profile under the "Sending Profile" section.

-Troubleshooting Tips:
+**Troubleshooting Tips**:

-- Ensure SMTP Access is Enabled:
+- **Ensure SMTP Access is Enabled**:
      - Make sure that SMTP access is enabled for your Outlook account.
 You can check this in your Outlook account settings.

-- Check Firewall and Network Settings:
+- **Check Firewall and Network Settings**:
    - Ensure that your network or firewall is not blocking SMTP traffic on port 587.

-Use an App Password:
+- **Use an App Password**:

-If you have two-factor authentication (2FA) enabled for your Outlook account, generate an app password for use with Gophish.
+   - If you have two-factor authentication (2FA) enabled for your Outlook account, generate an app password for use with Gophish.
 You can create an app password in your Outlook    account security settings.

-Verify Login Credentials:
+- **Verify Login Credentials**:

-Double-check your Outlook email address and password.
+   - Double-check your Outlook email address and password.
 If you recently changed your password, make sure you update it in Gophish.